 Black United Front leader, Ron Herndon, stood on a desk at this 1982 protest, leading members of the African American community in chants of “You’d better go home because we ain’t.”
 It was one of several similar demonstrations against the closure of Harriet Tubman Middle School.
-In ...
+In this instance, ...

 "Admission of Collored [sic] Children to the Public School"

 Thomas Alexander Wood (1837-1904) was a white Oregon pioneer, a veteran of the Indian wars, and a Methodist clergyman.
 In these reminiscences he recalled the aid he provided Portland’s black community in their fight for equal access to public education in the 1860s.

 In 1867—not in 1854 or 1855 as Wood remembered—William Brown attempted to admit his children to Central, one of two public common schools in Portland.
 The school board of directors refused him because he and his children were black.

 The system of free, public education in Portland was young and fragile during the 1860s.
 Even as attendance boomed at the city’s public schools mid decade, the directors were not confident that the taxpayers of Portland would accept contributing to the education of black students.

 Brown was not deterred, however.
 On behalf of the sixteen eligible black and mulatto children in the school district, Brown solicited the aid of Wood to reason with the directors.
 Unsatisfied with the directors’ offer to refund the black residents’ school tax money, Wood suggested that the school district provide a segregated school for the black and mulatto community.

 When the directors originally refused this offer, Wood and Brown secured the services of David Logan, an attorney and a former Portland mayor.
 Together the men filed a legal action.
 Perhaps realizing that they had no legal basis to exclude blacks from the public school system, the school board voted to accept Wood’s proposal for a separate school before the case went to court.